 This article originally appeared on VICE Serbia

-On the 11th of July, 1995, a few months before the Bosnian war drew to a close, Bosnian Serb military forces, under the leadership of General Ratko Mladic, descended upon Srebrenica – a predominantly Muslim town that the UN designated as a "safe haven" – and proceeded to carry out the slaughter of some 8,000 men and boys.
+On July 11, 1995, a few months before the Bosnian war drew to a close, Bosnian Serb military forces, under the leadership of General Ratko Mladic, descended upon Srebrenica—a predominantly Muslim town that the UN designated as a "safe haven"—and proceeded to carry out the slaughter of some 8,000 men and boys.
 The mass killing has been called the worst atrocity committed on European soil since World War II.
 The brutal mass execution has been ruled a genocide by the UN's two highest courts, but the term has been hotly disputed by Russia.
 This Saturday will mark two decades since the atrocity.

 Even though we were basically toddlers living on the other side of Serbia when the massacre of Srebrenica happened, our opinions on the matter have still been heavily tainted.
 Growing up, television and radio has bombarded us with a flood of semi-information and noisy political propaganda about what actually took place on that gruesome day.

 Ahead of the 20-year anniversary of the killings, we wanted to travel to Srebrenica and see the city before it was overrun by international press.
-We wanted to get an impression of a everyday life in the town, but we knew it would be hard to remain unbiased and steer conversation clear of politics once we got there – especially given that, on the day we arrived, a former Bosnian military commander was arrested in Switzerland.
+We wanted to get an impression of everyday life in the town, but we knew it would be hard to remain unbiased and steer conversation clear of politics once we got there—especially given that, on the day we arrived, a former Bosnian military commander was arrested in Switzerland.

 Our main aim in heading there was to get a clear answer to one question: Who are the people of Srebrenica?